-(1) The directors must prepare for each financial year accounts as required by the Companies Acts.
-The accounts must be prepared to show a true and fair view and follow accounting standards issued or adopted by the Accounting Standards Board or its

-(2) The directors must keep accounting records as required by the Companies Acts
+- (1) The directors must prepare for each financial year accounts as required by the Companies Acts.
+The accounts must be prepared to show a true and fair view and follow accounting standards issued or adopted by the Accounting Standards Board or its successors and adhere to the recommendations of applicable Statements of Recommended Practice. - (2) The directors must keep accounting records as required by the Companies Acts.